cloudedbats/cloudedbats_wurb/doc/cloudedbats_wurb_software_installation.md

 **Note**: Must be 'tab', not spaces, for indentation before "ssid" and "psk".
 This may be a problem if you copy and paste it from a web page.

-Alternative 1: If you want to change, or add, it later then just type the command when connected to the Raspberry Pi:
+Alternative 1: If you want to change, or add, it later then just type this command when connected to the Raspberry Pi:

     sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

-Alternative 2: Another aternative to add WiFi networks is to run "sudo raspi-config" and let that tool do it.
+Alternative 2: Another alternative to add WiFi networks is to run "sudo raspi-config" and let that tool do it.
 More info below.

 ### Startup the Raspberry Pi

 Move the Micro-SD card to the Raspberry Pi and start it.
 You can either connect an Ethernet cable or use WiFi to connect the Raspberry Pi to your local network.
-Alternatively connect a monitor/TV via HDMI and keyboard/mouse directly to the Raspberry Pi.
+(Alternatively connect a monitor/TV via HDMI and keyboard/mouse directly to the Raspberry Pi.
+Since this is a "headless" version of Raspbian there will be no graphical user interface on the monitor/TV, only a command line interface.)

 Start a terminal window on a computer in the local network. ('raspberrypi.local' works on Mac, I don't know if it is working on Windows.
 If you are using Windows this page may help: https://desertbot.io/blog/headless-raspberry-pi-3-bplus-ssh-wifi-setup)